Opening night Saturday, September 2, 2022 for Let Me Cook For You: The Trilogy

 The attention to detail is impressive in this production.
 Guests or the audience were even given Covid tests upon arrival since it was an intimate dinner party of only 15, and we would be eating, drinking, and sharing stories.

-An amazing production made with so much love it is palpable.
+It is an amazing production made with so much love it is palpable.
 Funny, joyous, and sad all at once, and not one of us left the theatre without immense compassion for this fellow human being’s journey thus far.

-Spoiler – to date, Crispino has not married Byrne, but this is not about the past, only reading signs of the present.
+Spoiler – To date, Crispino has not married Byrne, but this is not about the past, only reading signs of the present.

 Let Me Cook For You: The Trilogy written and performed by Orietta Crispino